I WILL BE HIS GOD

 I do not want you to be ignorant of this mystery, brothers, so that you may not be conceited: Israel has experienced a hardening in part until the full number of the Gentiles has come in.
 (Romans 11:25)

 Has come in to what?
 From the context, I would say into the Olive Tree.
 But perhaps more than that!
 Perhaps into the ranks of the Firstfruits.
 I think the Firstfruits are going to play a larger role in the future than we have any idea at this time.
-It might be a good idea to see what is required to be a member of God’s Firstrfuits, and seek to become part of this elect group (Revelation, Chapter Fourteen).
+It might be a good idea to see what is required to be a member of God’s Firstfruits, and seek to become part of this elect group (Revelation chapter 14).

 Isaiah has something to add: